 I chose just 6 to experiment with in this post, that I thought would create beautiful cupcakes.
 Each piping tip set on Amazon as far as I can tell comes with a different selection of tips, and number of tips.

-These Russian tips when used correctly, create these beautiful flower cupcakes like below.
+These Russian tips when used correctly, create these beautiful buttercream flower cake or cupcakes like below.
 I mean um, LOVE right?

 - Frosting Consistency Is Key.
 I used my go to vanilla buttercream recipe with a bit more powdered sugar added to it (1/2 cup more) to help stiffen the mixture up.
+A stiff buttercream makes it easier when using these Russian piping tips.
+An American buttercream is easy to whip up and you can adjust the stiffness, so it’s what I recommend!
 You could also try reducing the heavy cream in the recipe as well.
 You want a stiff enough recipe that will hold up well.
-I wouldn’t recommend using swiss meringue buttercream for this, as it might be too soft to create these cupcakes.
+I wouldn’t recommend using Swiss meringue buttercream for this, as it might be too soft to create these cupcakes.

-- Stick With One Color Buttercream To Start– Now if you’re new to using these Russian Flower Tips and piping buttercream in general you might want to stick to using just one color frosting.
+- Stick With One Color Buttercream To Start– Now if you’re new to using these tips and piping buttercream in general you might want to stick to using just one color frosting.
 Master how to use them first, before you start getting creative with colors.
 Once you get the knack, it’s definitely fun to combine more than color frosting together.

-To learn how to make two-tone frosting–> check out this post and video!
+To learn how to make two-tone frosting–> check out this post on how to make two tone swirled frosting with video!